 - Due to the carbonated elements and ice, spritzer cocktails are best served fresh.
 However, you can mix the fruit juice, vodka, and Aperol together a day in advance and store in a pitcher in the refrigerator.
 Add ice, fresh fruit, and carbonated items just before serving

-- A spritzer is usually served in a wine glass.
+- A spritzer is usually served in a wine glass or similar large stemmed glass.
 However, you can use lowball rocks-style glasses, mason jars, or even a pint glass!

 More Spring Cocktails